doctrine/doctrine-website/source/contribute/maintainer.rst

 Preparing a release
 -------------------

-Assuming that all tasks for a planned release are completed, a maintainer would then be in the position of preparing a git tag, which for a Doctrine project also corresponds to a release.
+Given that all tasks for a planned release are completed, a maintainer would then be in the position of preparing a git tag, which for a Doctrine project also corresponds to a release.